Nursery

 In Nursery we listen to 5 stories or rhymes a day.

-Click here to listen to lots of songs and nursery rhymes.
+Please click here to listen to lots of songs and nursery rhymes.

 Here are the links to our core rhymes this term.
+Please click the title and this will take you the video clip.

 Grown ups - you can send in a video of your child to the email address and we will share them with the class for a special rhyme time.